The Sewer Department operates and maintains the Townships treatment plants and all collection systems.

 Please Note: Please type your account number in the box titled “Invoice Number”.

 Residents can pay their sewer bills online using a portal through an Authorize.Net payment gateway to ensure safe, easy, and affordable transactions.
-Click here to pay your bill online.
+Click here to make a payment online.

 Automatic Sewer Bill Reminders